chrisweb/freeMusic.zone/README.md

 npm install
 This will automatically install all the dependencies listed in the package.json

+you can also update the packages by using this command: npm update

 Copy the default configuration file at "/path_to_jam_tweets/application/configurations/default.js" and rename it "configuration.js", then edit the configuration file and add your own values

 To run the project run this command on linux: